Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Best Salmon Rivers In Alaska

-1. Kenai River – Legendary Kenai River fishing is a top destination and Alaska fishing adventure.
+1. Kenai River: The legendary Kenai River is a top destination.
 The river produced the current king salmon record of 97 pounds.
 Both boat and walk trips are available on this river.
 Book all-inclusive lodging and your guides well in advance for this river.

-3. Alagnak River – Southwest Alaska and part of the Bristol Bay watershed with great natural habitat for salmon.
-This a great river for a fishing trip.
+3. Alagnak River: Situated in southwest Alaska and part of the Bristol Bay watershed it has great natural habitat for salmon.
+This an excellent river for a salmon fishing trip.

-4. Copper River – Big fish – Kings, silvers, pinks, and an incredible number of sockeye, but the big draw of the Copper River are the trophy rainbow trout. – Near Cooper landing.
-A popular river so it’s recommended to book all-inclusive lodging early to ensure you get there during prime time.
+4. Copper River: Known for it’s big salmon which include Kings, silvers, pinks, and an incredible number of sockeye, but the big draw of the Copper River are the trophy rainbow trout.
+Situated near Cooper Landing.
+It’s a popular river, so it’s recommended to book all-inclusive lodging early to ensure you get there during prime time.

 6. Russian River: The Russian River is known for red salmon and silver salmon runs, with some areas having special fly fishing-only zones.
 This is a great river for a day trip with good opportunities to catch fish.